wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 -----------

 .. image:: images/preemptive-troubleshooting/tools.png
-  :alt: Shows a Wago scredriver and flashlight.
+  :alt: A Wago screwdriver and flashlight.
   :width: 500

 There never seems to be enough light inside robots, at least not enough to scrutinize the critical connection points, so consider using a handheld LED flashlight to inspect the connections on your robot.
 They're available from home depot or any hardware/automotive store.